 In the X11 Menu check the “Enable X11 Forwarding” checkbox and type “localhost:0” in the X display location field.
 Clicking open will open a terminal window where you can login.

 Using macOS, we will also need to install an X windows server application to allow Summit to forward GUI information to your local system.
 For Mac, we will use an application called XQuartz to accomplish this.
 Download and install XQuartz here.

 Opening the application will bring up a terminal window.
 In this window, you will ssh to login.rc.colorado.edu as you normally would except you’ll include the “-X” flag:

 Running GUI Applications¶

-Once you have logged into the system with X11 Forwarding enabled, you will be able to initialize a GUI application by starting an interactive job and running your selected application.
+Once you have logged into Summit with X11 Forwarding enabled, you will be able to initialize a GUI application by starting an interactive job and running your selected application.
 The X-window server application installed on your local system will display the window generated on the cluster on your local machine.